Matur Maker

-Matur Marial Maker (born 1 January 1998) is a South Sudanese-born Australian basketball player who last played for the Canterbury Rams of the New Zealand National Basketball League (NZNBL).
+Matur Marial Maker (born 1 January 1998) is a South Sudanese-born Australian basketball player.
 He moved to Australia in his childhood and played for various prep schools in Canada and the United States, before forgoing college basketball.
-He is the younger brother of NBA player Thon Maker and the cousin of basketball player Makur Maker.
+He won an NBL championship with the Sydney Kings in 2022.

 Early life

-Maker was born in what is now known as South Sudan on 1 January 1998 with his older brother Thon Maker.
+Maker was born in what is now known as South Sudan on 1 January 1998, joining his older brother Thon Maker.
 In Matur's early childhood, his uncle, a local administrator, helped the family flee to Uganda amid a civil war in their home country.
 They then settled in Perth, Western Australia as refugees when Maker was four years of age but continued making occasional visits to South Sudan.
 Matur first started playing soccer at Grayhounds soccer club, a club where many south Sudanese kids played for and alongside his brother Thon.
 At age 13, Matur was discovered by basketball scout Edward Smith and began living with him in Sydney, before moving to the United States.
 After his parents were satisfied by the decision, Matur was allowed to join his brother in high school and Smith eventually became their legal guardian.